mdeliso97/Docker_FlightGear/README.md

 # Docker FlightGear
-This repository provides instructions on how to run on your local machine FlightGear without having to install everything FlightGear-related into your machine and even play with it through a container using your local host GPU.
+This repository provides instructions on how to run on your local machine FlightGear without having to install everything FlightGear-related into your machine and even play with it through a docker container using your local host GPU.
 This project was developed by myself for my own use and was also requested by many members of the community for many years.

 ## How to set FG
 Under the link , you can find an Ubuntu 20.04.6 LTS Focal docker image with FlightGear installed on it.
 To get started, follow the instructions here below: